 - Once your dog reaches the desired weight, reduce the volume of beans by 10% every one or two days until your dog is completely weaned.

-What type of green beans are safe for dogs?
+Are green beans safe for dogs?

 👉 Most green beans are safe for dogs as long as they are plain — frozen, chopped, steamed, raw.
 Stay away from canned green beans because they usually have high levels of salt.